compsigh/web/app/docs/web-platform/how-to-publish.md

 in a Markdown file, we can...
 ```

-for the compsigh web platform, there are specific frontmatter properties that impact how your content is presented. let's take a look:
+for the compsigh web platform, there are specific frontmatter properties that impact how content is presented. let's take a look:

 <Spacer size={16} />